 Cost surge under new Google CEO unnerves Street

-SAN FRANCISCO (Reuters) - Google Inc's stunning 54 percent spending surge spooked investors already worried its new CEO may take his eye off the bottom line to chase revenue growth.
+SAN FRANCISCO (Reuters) - Google Inc's stunning 54 percent spending surge in the first quarter spooked investors already worried its new CEO may take his eye off the bottom line to chase revenue growth.

-Shares of Google slid more than 5 percent as investors zeroed in on the stunning surge in expenses to $2.84 billion, which dwarfed a 29 percent jump in net revenue and reflected a record hiring spree, company-wide salary raises, and splurging on everything from marketing to technology.
+Shares of Google slid more than 5 percent as investors zeroed in on the rise in expenses to $2.84 billion.
+This dwarfed a 29 percent jump in net revenue and reflected a record hiring spree, company-wide salary raises, and splurging on everything from marketing to technology.

-Analysts now expect co-founder and new Chief Executive Larry Page to keep spending on new products to spearhead an aggressive push into areas such as social networking and mobile businesses.
+Analysts expect co-founder and new Chief Executive Larry Page to keep spending on new products to spearhead an aggressive push into areas such as social networking and mobile businesses.
 Google executives said on Thursday the dramatically stepped-up spending was part of the company's plan to chase multibillion business opportunities.

-Page expressed his optimism in his company's future, then departed, leaving a trail of questions in his wake that analysts directed at the other executives.
+Page expressed his optimism in his company's future, then departed, leaving a trail of questions that analysts directed at the other executives.